1800RESPECT is the national sexual assault, domestic and family violence counselling service.

 Indigenous Language Interpreting Services are offered by 2M Language Services.

 They currently provide Indigenous languages interpreting services in the following QLD Indigenous languages:

 The Indigenous interpreters are experienced linguists with NAATI accreditation (transitioning into certification) and acting as mentors for new budding interpreters.
 We are constantly looking for talented QLD Indigenous language speakers interested in becoming interpreters.

 Phone: 1800 462 742 or (07) 3367 8722

 ATSIDNQ (Aboriginal and Torres Strait Islander Disability Network of Queensland) is a network of Aboriginal and Torres Strait Islander people with disabilities and their families and carers.

 The Network is a culturally safe space for members to connect, share and raise awareness of issues they are facing.

 The Network gives members the opportunity to celebrate their strengths, share their stories with others and contribute to the conversation about disability in positive ways.
 Membership is free and open to all people with disability, their family and carers in Queensland.

-The Aboriginal and Torres Strait Islander Legal Service (Qld) Ltd is a community-based organisation established to provide professional and culturally competent legal services for Aboriginal and Torres Strait Islander people across Queensland.
+The Aboriginal and Torres Strait Islander Legal Service (Qld) Ltd (ATSILS) is a community-based organisation established to provide professional and culturally competent legal services for Aboriginal and Torres Strait Islander people across Queensland.